 - 40% front end and 50% back end with two compensating factors

-With VA Loans, the debt to income ratio can be stretched to 55% front end and 65% back-end debt to income ratio with compensating factors.
+With VA loans, the debt-to-income ratio can be stretched to 55% front-end and 65% back-end debt-to-income ratio with compensating factors.

-Debt To Income Ratio Guidelines on Manual Underwriting
+Debt-To-Income Ratio Guidelines on Manual Underwriting

 Mortgage Lenders That Work With Chapter 13 Bankruptcy

-For more information about the contents of this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
-Or email us at gcho@gustancho.com.
 The housing market is booming.
-Home prices have been skyrocketing every year for the past 7 years with no sign of a housing correction.
+Home prices have skyrocketed yearly for the past seven years with no sign of a housing correction.
 The time is now to purchase a home.
 Mortgage rates are at historic lows.
 The answer is yes.

-It’s possible to buying house while in Chapter 13 bankruptcy.
+It’s possible buying house while in Chapter 13 bankruptcy.
 Buying house while in Chapter 13 Bankruptcy is possible with FHA and VA loans.
 Most conventional (non-government) mortgages require a waiting or seasoning period following a Chapter 13 bankruptcy discharge.

 Prequalify for a loan with a Chapter 13 bankruptcy in about five minutes.